-Among the measures used by the cooperative to maintain low bycatch rates is a Halibut Avoidance Plan, which is agreed to by all members of AKSC.
-This plan uses rate standards, which if not met, result in monetary or halibut penalties.
-Annual and quarterly standards are used to create incentives for vessels to maintain halibut bycatch mortality rates similar to the historical fleet average.
-A fourth quarter standard is also set to motivate vessels to continue their halibut avoidance efforts through the end of the year, regardless of whether their allocation of halibut is likely to be constraining.
-Overall, these measures appear to be having the desired effects; halibut bycatch rates and mortality have been reduced substantially since this program has been implemented.
-In addition, there has been only one instance of a vessel failing to meet one of the applicable rate standards in the first three years of the program.
+Among the measures used in 2021 by the cooperative to maintain low bycatch rates is a Halibut Avoidance Plan.
+This plan used rate standards, which if not met, would have resulted in monetary or halibut penalties.
+Annual and quarterly standards were used to create incentives for vessels to maintain halibut bycatch mortality rates similar to the historical fleet average.
+A fourth quarter standard was also set to motivate vessels to continue their halibut avoidance efforts through the end of the year, regardless of whether their allocation of halibut was likely to be constraining.
+All vessels complied with the standards for the 2021 fishing year.

-Halibut bycatch reduction tools utilized during 2018
+Halibut bycatch reduction tools utilized in 2021